SeQuenC-Consortium/qunicorn-core/docs/tutorials/getting_started.rst

    flask create-and-load-db

-If you want to run requests using the rigetti pilot you furthermore need to have instances of quilc and qvm running.
+If you want to run requests using the rigetti pilot you need to have instances of quilc and qvm running.
 For this first download the forest-sdk on https://qcs.rigetti.com/sdk-downloads and then run the following commands:

 .. code-block:: bash